 ACEP believes that the guidance violates the intent of the important guardrails that Section 1332 of the ACA established.
 In our view, the guardrails are meant to ensure that all the coverage that is offered under a successful state waiver would have to be comprehensive and affordable-not just some of the health care plans that are available in the state.
-While ACEP cannot comment on the legality of this guidance, we do believe that the changes included in the guidance are significant enough that they should have gone through formal rulemaking to give the public the proper opportunity to provide comments before the changes were finalized.
+While ACEP cannot comment on its legality, we do believe that the changes included in the guidance are significant enough that they should have gone through formal rulemaking to give the public the proper opportunity to provide comments before the changes were finalized.
 Although CMS is seeking comments now, the guidance has already taken effect.
-ACEP therefore believes that the guidance should be immediately rescinded, and CMS should instead undergo rulemaking to make any such changes to Section 1332 waiver requirements.
+ACEP therefore believes CMS should undergo rulemaking to make any such changes to Section 1332 waiver requirements.